Some influencers spark backlash after using protests as backdrop for their content - KEYT | KCOY

 How to leave ‘influencer opportunism’ behind

-Even after the apology, Shettsel told CNN she feels she has ruined her reputation and career “because of a picture.”
+Even after the apology, Schatzel told CNN she feels she has ruined her reputation and career “because of a picture.”

 “The backlash has been defamatory toward me as a woman and a human being; they (are) calling out for my public rape, murder threats, public lynching over a picture,” she said.
 “I can’t wrap my head around this kind of backlash.”